GriffinJohnston/ldrs/readme.md

 ## Where are the old React Components?

 They will continue to live on [npm](npmjs.com/package/@uiball/loaders), but are no longer maintained.
 That being said, switching to LDRS is pretty darn easy, and many of the loaders themselves have been improved.
-Give it a go, I dare you.
-I double dog dare you.
+Give it a go why dontcha.

 ## Options